min2ha/ukwa-site/content/target/72295/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: LEO MCKINSTRY A new form of Gallic hostility has emerged with a French President who fancies himself as another Napoleon

 With his vain delusions of grandeur, President Macron — a man who once spent 26,000 euros in three months on make-up — fancied himself as a modern version of Napoleon, ready to dominate Europe by hammering the British.
 His government’s determination to make trouble over Brexit is ever more apparent.